MarcToussaint/robotics-course/docs/source/simlab1.rst

 Install and test
 https://github.com/MarcToussaint/robotics-course.
 Follow the
-instructions towards the bottom of the README (`Setup for Lab Course in Simulation
+instructions in the README (`Setup for Lab Course in Simulation
 <https://github.com/MarcToussaint/robotics-course#setup-for-robotics-practical-in-simulation>`_)